mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *that man is the richest whose pleasures are the cheapest.*
+> *learning is a treasure that will follow its owner everywhere.*

 </div>
 <!-- quote-end -->